-In this clause, it is usually stated that the data, information, representations and warranties given to the purchaser and set forth in the agreement and its schedules are the basis on which the purchaser has taken the decision to execute the acquisition agreement and perform the transaction it contemplates.
-The vendor agrees to hold the purchaser and the acquired company harmless from any contingency (normally defined as a 'loss') on the terms and conditions that the parties agree in that same clause.
-It is important for the purchaser to have this clause included in the agreement, because it states the reason for the agreement and makes it clear that the representations made by the vendor are essential for the purchaser.
+In this clause it is usually stated that, based on the acknowledgement that the data, information, representations and warranties given to the purchaser and set forth in the agreement and its schedules, are the basis on which the purchaser has taken the decision to execute the acquisition agreement and perform the transaction it contemplates, the vendor agrees to hold the purchaser and the acquired company harmless from any contingency (normally defined as a "loss") on the terms and conditions that the parties agree in that same clause.
+It is very important, from the purchaser's standpoint, for this clause to be included in the agreement because it states the reason for the agreement and makes it clear that the representations made by the vendor are essential for the purchaser.

-The term 'loss' is given a broad definition in the agreement and usually includes any financial loss that may be caused to the purchaser and/or to the company.
-This typically consists of the expenses, debts, taxes, fines, liabilities, claims, losses or contingencies that may: result from a breach of any of the contractual obligations acquired by the vendors in the agreement; stem from any misrepresentation, inaccuracy or breach in connection with the representations and warranties contained in the agreement; and/or consist of a third-party claim originating from events prior to the agreement date.
+The term "loss" is given a broad definition in the agreement, and usually includes any financial loss that may be caused to the purchaser and/or to the company, consisting of the expenses, debts, taxes, fines, liabilities, claims, losses or contingencies that may result from a breach of any of the contractual obligations acquired by the vendors in the agreement and/or stem from any misrepresentation, inaccuracy or breach in connection with the representations and warranties contained in the agreement and/or consist of a third-party claim originating from events prior to the agreement date.

-It is usually stated that the beneficiary of any amounts payable because of a loss will be the purchaser or the company, at the discretion of the purchaser; if the purchaser is the beneficiary, any sums paid will be treated as a reduction in the purchase price.
+It is usually stated that the beneficiary of any amounts payable as a result of a loss will be the purchaser or the company, at the discretion of the purchaser, and that if the purchaser is the beneficiary, any sums paid will be treated as a reduction in the price.

-It is highly recommended and usual practice for this clause to determine the notice procedure between the parties for losses, and third-party claims against the company or against the purchaser that are likely to give rise to a loss.
-In the case of third-party claims, in addition to the terms on notices between the parties, other terms are usually added allowing the vendors to undertake the defence of the claim.
+It is highly recommendable and usual practice for this clause to determine the notice procedure between the parties for losses and third-party claims against the company or against the purchaser that are likely to give rise to a loss.
+In the case of third-party claims, in addition to the terms on notices between the parties, other terms are usually added allowing the vendors to undertake the defense of the claim.

-This clause also sets the limits on the vendors' liability, which can be of two types: financial and time.
-The purchaser will predictably try not to have a financial limit placed on the vendor's liability, although in practice a limit is usually agreed in an amount equal to all or part of the purchase price.
+This clause also sets the limits on the vendors' liability which can be of two types: financial and time limits.
+The purchaser will predictably try not to have a financial limit placed on the vendor's liability although in practice a limit is usually agreed in an amount equal to all or part of the purchase price.
 Often, the parties also agree on a franchise amount or amount below which the purchaser cannot claim liability from the vendors.
-If a franchise amount is agreed, it is important to determine how it will operate (eg, whether in claims over and above the amount of the franchise the seller must be liable from the first euro, or whether the amount up to the franchise remains exempt in all cases).

-Regarding time limits, the parties usually agree that the applicable legal statute of limitations will apply to tax, employment and social security claims, while shorter periods are usually agreed for other types of claims.
+If a franchise amount is agreed, it is important to determine how it will operate (e.g. whether in claims over and above the amount of the franchise the seller must be liable from the first euro or whether the amount up to the franchise remains exempt in all cases).
+Regarding time limits, the parties usually agree that the applicable legal statute of limitations will apply to tax, employment and social security claims while shorter periods are usually agreed for other types of claims.
 It is usually agreed in all cases that, if a third-party claim is notified within the liability period, that period will be extended until the claim has been decided upon and, where applicable, the purchaser and/or the company have been properly indemnified.